Real-normalized differentials and the elliptic Calogero-Moser system: The elliptic Calogero-Moser system

 Such monodromy was called in \cite{kr-bete} the double-Bloch property.
-Geometrically, it means that as a function of $x$, $\psi$ is a (meromorphic) section of a certain bundle on the elliptic curve $E=\BC/\BZ+\tau\BZ$. \end{rem} Thus, starting from a curve $\G\in\K_{g,N}$, we have recovered a solution of the CM system, and can use equation (\ref{r}) to define a Calogero-Moser curve $\G_{cm}$.
-In order to show that its normalization $\wt \G_{cm}$ coincides with the original curve it is enough to check that
+Geometrically, it means that as a function of $x$ for $t$ and $p$ fixed, $\psi$ is a (meromorphic) section of a certain bundle on the elliptic curve $E=\CC/\ZZ+\tau\ZZ$, where this bundle depends on $p$. \end{rem}

+Thus, starting from $(C,p)\in\calK_{g,N}$, we have used the Baker-Akhiezer function (which is a solution of the KP system) to then construct a solution of the elliptic Calogero-Moser system.
+This elliptic Calogero-Moser system has a spectral curve given explicitly by equation \eqref{r}.
+It thus remains to show that the $\widetilde C_{cm}$ of the spectral curve of this CM system indeed coincides with the original curve $C$.
+To this end it is enough to check that

-satisfy all the defining properties of the Baker-Akhiezer function on $\wt \G_{cm}$.
+satisfies all the defining properties of the Baker-Akhiezer function on $\widetilde C_{cm}$ --- and thus by uniqueness is the Baker-Akhiezer function.
 Here the functions $c_i$ are coordinates of the vector $C=(c_1,\ldots,c_N)$ satisfying

 This verification is straightforward, and the proof is thus complete. \end{proof}